merenlab/merenlab.org/_posts/anvio/2015-10-14-anvio-discussion-group.md

 ## Leaving the list

-All you need to do is to send an e-mail to this address, and follow the instructions in the response e-mail:
+Every e-mail from the group will have enough information in its footer to help you leave the group.
+Alternatively you can send an e-mail to this address, and follow the instructions in the response e-mail:

     anvio+unsubscribe@googlegroups.com